 In this guide you will find information on :

 - what the law says

 - consequences for victims

 - the UM listening unit

-- the procedures in place within and outside the UM
+- procedures in place both inside and outside the UM

 Useful contacts outside the University of Montpellier